 Their first vintage dates from 2006 (a Sauvignon Blanc), eight years after their vineyards were planted.
 Their vineyards are farmed organically and managed sustainability.
 And serious enthusiasts of J.R.R.
 Tolkien will recognize the winery’s namesake.
 Arkenstone, meaning the “heart of the mountain” was the coveted gemstone described in his book, The Hobbit.

 Arkenstone is one of only several vineyards we know of on Howell Mountain growing Sauvignon Blanc commercially.
-Napa Valley Sauvignon Blanc is not always known for being age-worthy – but the Arkenstone Sauvignon Blanc is thoughtfully made and has the characteristics to be able to age for several years.
-There are numerous styles of Sauvignon Blanc on the market – the style of this wine is what we enjoy drinking.
-Its made more in the French Graves style in that Sémillon (also grown on site) is blended in, the wine does not see tank at all, rather it is barrel fermented and then aged sur lie in French Oak for an extended time.
+Napa Valley Sauvignon Blanc is not always known for being age-worthy but the Arkenstone Sauvignon Blanc is thoughtfully made and has the characteristics to be able to age for more than several years.
+Numerous styles of Sauvignon Blanc are produced ranging from green and grassy to overtly tropical depending on both terroir characteristics, harvest decisions and how it is treated in the cellar.
+The Arkenstone bottling is the style of this wine that we enjoy drinking.
+It’s made more in the French Graves style in that Sémillon (also grown on site) is blended in, the wine does not see tank at all, rather it is barrel fermented and then aged sur lie in French oak for an extended time.
 This helps contribute a rich and rounded texture.

 The first Arkenstone release of Sauvignon Blanc was the 2006 vintage.
-The 2006 Arkenstone Sauvignon Blanc shows bright color (golden honey) – there are no grassy notes in the nose or on the palate.
+The 2006 Arkenstone Sauvignon Blanc shows bright color (golden honey); there are no grassy notes in the nose or on the palate.
 The bouquet offers some mineralities and notes of honey with tangerine blossom.
 The small amount of Sémillon also contributes to the very aromatic bouquet.
-It is a wine that shows excellent complexities of flavor, depth and viscosity.
+It is a wine that offers complexities of flavor, depth and viscosity.
 The palate reveals intense fruit including apple and pear with a nice note of spiciness (baking spices).
 The finish is lengthy with a pleasing crispness lingering with subtle flavors of grapefruit.
 Only 180 cases of this wine were produced.
-This is certainly not your quick to market Sauvignon Blanc – rather it is aged up to 2.5 years prior to release in both French oak and concrete ‘eggs’ with further time spent in bottle.
+This is certainly not a quick to market Sauvignon Blanc, instead it was aged up to 2.5 years prior to release in both French oak and concrete ‘eggs’ with further time spent in bottle.

 Arkenstone also produces a tiny amount of Syrah from grapes growing on the property (usually only 50 cases offered first come first serve through their membership list).
 Arkenstone is open by appointment for serious wine enthusiasts.
 Visits are relaxed and educational with visits to both part of their vineyard and winery.
 Tastings are hosted in a contemporary & chic salon in part designed by Susan.
 For more information, to join one of their membership levels, to join their mailing list, or to request and appointment, visit: www.arkenstone.com